 It shouldn’t be used by children young enough to be tempted to touch the ultra-hot, just-printed filament.

 Full touchscreen that displays real-time status updates.
-Equipped with small-angle UV/LED matrix for better light uniformity and improved curing.
-Metal resin tank is accessible and easy to clean.
-Convenient touchscreen controls and plenty of support through a community Facebook group.
+Equipped with a small-angle UV/LED matrix for better light uniformity and improved curing.
+The metal resin tank is accessible and easy to clean.
+Convenient touchscreen controls.

 Doesn't come with any resin.
 Instructions could be more user-friendly for beginners.

 3D printing feels a lot like magic.
-With a set of plans downloaded from the internet, you can use a 3D printer to create practically anything you want in no time flat.
+With a set of plans downloaded from the internet, you can use a 3D printer to create practically anything you want.
 Thousands of users around the world experiment with 3D printers every day, creating everything from custom furniture and smartphone accessories to action figures and plant holders.
 The phenomenon is definitely in its infancy, but it’s growing fast.

 Until recently, 3D printers were prohibitively expensive for most people.
-But that’s changed, and now it’s easy to find a reliable, easy-to-use home 3D printer for less than $500.
-While that’s still not cheap by any means, it puts 3D printers within reach of a lot more consumers.
+Now, that’s changed, and you can easily find a reliable, easy-to-use home 3D printer that's financially within reach of a lot more consumers.

 Picking the perfect 3D printer means finding one that fits your lifestyle.
 Consider these questions before you begin comparing models.